See how much Ultimate Rewards points are worth and how they compare to other rewards programs’ points.

 |IHG Rewards Club transfer||0.65 cent|

-One key point to estimating the value of your Ultimate Rewards points: You get a 25% to 50% bonus on your Ultimate Rewards points if you own a premium card such as the Chase Sapphire Preferred Card or Chase Sapphire Reserve and redeem your points for travel through the Ultimate Rewards portal.
+Here’s the key to estimating Chase Ultimate Rewards points value: You get a 25% to 50% bonus on your Ultimate Rewards points if you own a premium card such as the Chase Sapphire Preferred Card or Chase Sapphire Reserve and redeem your points for travel through the Ultimate Rewards portal.
 So, basically, your points are worth between 1.25 and 1.5 cents (depending on which card you own) if you plan to use them for travel rewards.
 We value Ultimate Rewards points at 1.26 cents per point on average.

 Other advantages of Ultimate Rewards points: